Whatamadoo/hlps2-map-recreations/readme.txt

 ht02hazard : have not started.
 ht03uplink : barely started.
 ht04dampen : fully completed.
-Has some changes I dont remember. ht05dorms : fully completed. dont remember changes but I dont believe theyre too bad. ht07signal : fully complete. ht10focus : fully complete. ht11lasers : fully complete. ht12fubar : have not started. ht91alien : fully complete. has some fake lights to better recreate original lighting
+Has some changes I dont remember. ht05dorms : fully completed.
+I don't remember all the changes but I dont believe they're too bad.
+Though alot of nodraw surfaces have been given textures. ht07signal : fully complete. ht10focus : fully complete. ht11lasers : fully complete. ht12fubar : have not started. ht91alien : fully complete.
+Has some fake lights to better recreate original lighting.

 I also did these, same principles from above apply (changing ents, textures to work in source).
 PS2 Deathmatch maps :